 The sharpness of the images really comes apparent in low lighting.
 The balance of bokeh and sharpness becomes a great creative tool and inspires you to want to take more as this lens is always producing quality.
 There’s a slight bit of chromatic aberration and distortion, but it’s really minimal.
 The only real downside is a bit of vignetting when the lens is wide open at f/1.2, but you can lose a bit of bokeh and stop down to f/4 or remedy this in postprocessing.

 The omission of image stabilization is not really a big deal here as the lens is certainly wide enough to be used in very low light and reading between the lines something of this quality will be more likely used for those special shots, maybe on a tripod.
 In this price bracket the Canon RF 50mm f/1.2L is also up against other 50mm, top third-party brands where some of them are manual focus only.
 Me thinking of landscape photography where your most likely to use manual focus and want the highest quality prime lens.

 On a Canon EOS R, the benefits of focusing speed and quiet operation are soon evident.
 Hit rate goes up when you have more peace of mind that you’re getting every shot, especially good for things like wedding photography.
 There’s also the added functionality with the Lens Control Ring, which will require some practice time, but in the long run become a useful feature.

-All this means that the Canon 50mm f/1.2L ticks nearly every box for being the ideal 50mm lens of choice, but your going to have to pay for that quality. $2299 and being a heavyweight prime lens means it’s aimed at a certain slice of the camera market for those with deep pockets and/or those wanting the best glass at 50mm.
+All this means that the Canon RF 50mm f/1.2L ticks nearly every box for being the ideal 50mm lens of choice, but you’re going to have to pay for that quality.
+Being a heavyweight prime lens means it’s aimed at a certain slice of the camera market for those with deep pockets and/or those wanting the best glass at 50mm.
 The resulting images speak for themselves in terms of quality and you can’t get better from the Canon lineup in 50mms.